If you’ve been in endurance sports for more than five minutes, someone has asked you if you use Strava or TrainingPeaks (or both).

 So, you’ll see a slight difference in their analysis.

-Just like TP is the serious coach, it’s also the math teacher that comes ready with all the graphs, charts, and tools you need.
+Just like TrainingPeaks is the serious coach, it’s also the math teacher that comes ready with all the graphs, charts, and tools you need.

 Some of the top metrics are: